openssl/openssl/test/README.md

 By default the test harness will execute the selected tests sequentially.
 Depending on the platform characteristics, running more than one test job in parallel may speed up test execution.
-When desirable it is possible to run test jobs in parallel via the `HARNESS_JOBS` environment variable: its value should be set to the number (a positive integer equal or greater than 1) of maximum test jobs to run in parallel.
+This can be requested by setting the `HARNESS_JOBS` environment variable to a positive integer value.
+This specifies the maximum number of test jobs to run in parallel.

 Depending on the Perl version different strategies could be adopted to select which test recipes can be run in parallel.
 In recent versions of Perl, unless